juhasev/sample-ninja-help/edit-project-basic-settings.md

 > In the **Recontact** mode the panel business rules are bypassed and the invitations are send out immediately in batches up to 1000 emails per hour.

-> Please note that once project is selected it cannot be changed anymore.
+> Please note that once the project's **mode** is saved it cannot be changed anymore.

 ### Project status
 This controls project fielding status.